tursodatabase/libsql/ext/jni/README.md

 Known consequences and limitations of this discrepancy include:

-- Database and table names must not contain characters which differ in MUTF-8 and UTF-8, or certain APIs will mis-translate them on their way between languages.
+- Names of databases, tables, and collations must not contain characters which differ in MUTF-8 and UTF-8, or certain APIs will mis-translate them on their way between languages.

 [modutf8]: https://docs.oracle.com/javase/8/docs/api/java/io/DataInput.html#modified-utf-8